sayangdiptochakraborty/LMS/README.md

 # Lead Management System for TrippyIgloo.
+I made this for my current company [TrippyIgloo](https://www.trippyigloo.com/) to efficiently manage their leads.

 The first page loaded is the Login Page.
 Currently only "admin" as username and "password" as password are the login details.
 The Lead Management System gathers data of leads from **MongoDB** and displays them in a table.
 The table can be searched, and the entries/leads can be updated.